broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 ### Supplemental Details for Examining Read Visualizations

-Below we list visual features of [REViewer](https://www.illumina.com/science/genomics-research/articles/reviewer-alignments-short-reads-long-repeat.html) images and how these can be used to identify overestimated or underestimated genotypes:
+Below we describe visual features of [REViewer](https://www.illumina.com/science/genomics-research/articles/reviewer-alignments-short-reads-long-repeat.html) images and show how these can be used to identify overestimated or underestimated genotypes:

  ▪ Deletion(s) within a read are shown as gaps: <span><img  src="/news/preview/56/images/2022/01/str_supplementary_section_inline_image1_deletions.png" width=115 /></span>.
   Multiple deletions within a read may indicate an erroneous alignment and raise the chances of this being an overestimated expansion size.
 For example, the true genotype here is 51 x CGG rather than 64 x CGG, and multiple deletions in reads that are located entirely within the repeat sequence (along with the G mismatches in their left halves) suggest that these reads are misaligned [[full image](https://broadinstitute.github.io/StrPileups/page_GE_case623.html)]: